effbiae/kx/README.md

 g is to g.k as x is to xterm

+sc is a server+client with simulated get

-sc dynamically calls functions by their address on AMD_64
+c dynamically calls functions by their address on AMD_64